Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Integrator Splitting

 the next two operators represent deterministic Newtonian evolution of velocity and position,

 and the last operator represents the time evolution of the system Hamiltonian according to the predetermined schedule (or \emph{protocol})~$\Lambda$,

 where $n$ denotes the time step index and $t = n \Delta t$ the simulation clock time for time step $\Delta t$.
 (Note that in the case of a time-independent Hamiltonian, $e^{\dt\, {\mathcal L}_{h} }$ is the identity operator.)
-We approximate the dynamics over a time $\dt$ by applying a series of Strang (symmetric Trotter) operator splittings~\cite{Trotter1959,Tuckerman1992,Sexton1992},
+Similar to several other integrators,~\cite{Tuckerman1992,Sexton1992,Adjanor2005,Bussi2007,Bussi2009} we approximate the dynamics over a time $\dt$ by applying a series of Strang (symmetric Trotter) operator splittings~\cite{Trotter1959},

 where $(A,B,C,D)$ represents a permutation of $({\mathcal L}_{o},{\mathcal L}_{v},{\mathcal L}_{\x},{\mathcal L}_{h})$.